eacaps/runspeed-map-ember/README.md

 Dev mode for this runs webpack watch.
 Since there's no fancy JS transpiling going on, webpack is the way to go.

 ## testing
-jasmine and however you test angularjs will be incorporated soon :(
+jasmine and however you test ember will be incorporated soon :(

 ## next
 I actually dove straight into this before looking at the tcx file format.
 I just grabbed the first thing that came up for tcx - https://github.com/mapbox/tcx and used that as my parser.
 As it turns out, I actually lose some data fidelity using that parser so the next thing on my list of TODOs is re-writing the tcx parsing and segment creation to use: https://www.npmjs.com/package/tcx-js.